 Wrapping Up

-And, if you are a Python developer and would like to contribute to our community, then do let me know so that I can set up a contributor account for you.
+If you are a Python developer and would like to contribute to our community, please let me know so I can set up a contributor account.